linuxkay/Security_tools/ManInTheMiddleDetection/README.md

 Place all files uploaded in this repo to your home folder.

 ## Usage
-run conky in terminal for testing.
+Run conky in terminal for testing.

 Search start to open up Startup Application in GNOME.

-add /usr/bin/conky in commands field when prompted
+Add /usr/bin/conky in commands field when prompted

 ## Contribution